 Which simply prints “Hello world” when called.

-Next, we will construct our batch script that will enable us to submit this job.
-The batch script organizes the variety of flags slurm needs to submit a job and specifies the software commands we want to execute.
+Next, we will construct our batch script that will enable us to run this job.
+The batch script organizes the variety of flags slurm needs to run a job and specifies the software commands we want to execute.
 An advantage of batch scripts is that they are easily reusable and adaptable for other similar tasks.

-We will submit this job using a bash script titled:
+We will run this job using a bash script titled:

 which contains the following lines: